Intoxx/libwin/README.md

 **_This project is still in alpha, many features will be added over time._**

 This library allows you to create **GUI** *(Graphical User Interfaces)* for **World of Warcraft** while respecting a **MVC** *(Model View Controller)* design pattern.

 Every widget supports **theming**.
-Start using now and create your shiny interfaces without any headaches!

 ### Functionalities
 - Basic widgets